rails-girls-summer-of-code/summer-of-code/roles.md

 * be able to support their student's learning process
 * be skilled to understand the project and the mentor's directions

-Should a coach not be available to help with an issue students can also reach out to remote coaches (see below).
+Should a coach not be available to help with an issue, students can also reach out to remote coaches (see below).

 ##### Mentor

 Mentors are experts on the Open Source project the team is working on.
-Ideally they are decision makers, or work closely with decision makers, so they can set general goals, give directions and feedback.
+Ideally they are decision makers, or work closely with decision makers, so they can set general goals, give directions and provide feedback.

 Since students will be supported by coaches in their day-to-day work, the workload for mentors is limited.